BerkeleyAutomation/FETCH_CORE/README.md

 ## Siemens Demonstration

-(TODO: notes in progress, need to integrate and clean up the siemens demonstration repository.)
+**(TODO: notes in progress, need to integrate with and clean up the siemens demonstration repository.)**

 To run this with the Siemens demonstration, there are a few things to note.